Network Access Policies

 - All projects known to be “network intensive” must be discussed with SEASnet prior to requesting access.
 If your needs can be accommodated within SEASnet’s infrastructure, you will be logged as a legitimate “network intensive” user.
 Otherwise, you’re likely to be blocked from the network if heavy traffic originates from your address.
 Do not combine other critical services, software, etc. on your network intensive computer.
 Should it ever need to be blocked, you will lose all services it performs until you can remedy the problem and coordinate with SEASnet staff.

-- If this IP request is for a router, please make sure that you check the appropriate box in the form below.
+- If this IP request is for a router, please fill out this form.
 SEASnet will disable the router IP address if the router is running NAT and any machine connected to the router causes a problem on the network.

 - All users must read and understand their responsibility regarding computer security.